polterguy/polterguy.github.io/tutorials/getting-started/index.md

 In this tutorial we will cover the following parts of Magic and Hyperlambda.

-* How to setup Magic locally in your own development environment using Docker
-* How to setup Magic locally in your own development environment using its code
+* How to setup Magic locally in your own development environment using Docker or the code
 * How to deploy Magic to your own VPS
 * How to update Magic
 * How to clone Magic's code